 - Cushion: Medium-Plush

-Why We Love It: I’ve personally worn these Adidas running shoes for multiple half marathons, and I’m continuously blown away by how invincible I feel when I wear them.
+Why We Love It: I’ve personally worn the third generation of these Adidas running shoes for multiple half marathons, and I’m continuously blown away by how invincible I feel when I do.
 Rather than a carbon fiber plate, these shoes feature carbon rods that are strategically placed throughout the sole.
-And the upper material is so sleek, it barely feels like there’s anything covering your feet.
+It features multiple layers of bouncy foam, and the upper material is so sleek, it barely feels like there’s anything covering your feet.
 The result is a shoe that feels magically lightweight and ultra-springy (a feature often referred to as responsiveness or energy return)—I truly feel like I’m flying whenever I slip them on for a speed workout or race.

 - Width: Standard